 Lauren Milne, B.A., Advisory Board Member, Marketing Specialist at gkkworks

-Byrne Reese, Advisory Board Member, VP Product at Bitreserve
+Byrne Reese, Advisory Board Member, Product at BuildingConnected

 Kalpana Singh Rhodes, Advisory Board Member, Co-Owner at Larksen, LLC